-- Teachers, staff and adults working with young people in school settings
+- Teachers, staff and adults working with young people in school or youth settings

 - parents of children at schools receiving .b or Paws b

 b) I think this course would work well as a general public course, why can’t I use it for this purpose?

-Mindfulness-based Stress Reduction and Mindfulness-based Cognitive Therapy have proven their efficacy as general public courses, and .b Foundations has been designed for adults in a schools setting.
-We recognise that the Frantic World course and other adapted curricula are being taught to the general public, and you may feel that .b Foundations would fit well in this context.
-However, we would like to really test out this curriculum in the setting it has been designed for, to get feedback on its strengths and areas for development.
-If we have research findings and positive feedback that supports expanding the remit of .b Foundations, we could then consider this with confidence.
+Mindfulness-based Stress Reduction and Mindfulness-based Cognitive Therapy have proven their efficacy as general public courses, whereas .b Foundations has been designed for adults in a schools setting.
+We recognise that the Finding Peace in a Frantic World course and other adapted curricula are being taught to the general public, and you may feel that .b Foundations would fit well in this context.
+However, the consistent references to .b or Paws b practices and the shared language between these curricula and the .b Foundations course, mean its applicability is entirely geared towards educational contexts, and not general public courses.

 In addition, the mission of Mindfulness in Schools Project and .b is “Bringing mindfulness to young people and those who care for them”.
 Working in schools is our field of expertise and it would be inappropriate currently for the .b brand and materials to be used in areas which do not fit within this mission.